- Sort By Use

 As for Nootropics Depot, I got perfect service.
 Order safely and quickly sent to France.
 Less than 10 days for delivery, no problems with customs.
 Already ordered again.

 My experiences with it pronounced mostly for it anxiolitic effects, and overall I feel great with 15mg.
 Barak on 22nd Dec 2017

-I have long-term depression/anxiety and this helped me feel calm and cool when talking to people instead of clenching up and having little to say.
+This helped me feel calm and cool when talking to people instead of clenching up and having little to say.
 Some days it seemed good for my mood but others I felt uncomfortable or basically no difference.
 I’m investigating why...